cedaro/satispress/docs/security.md

 ## Capabilities

-SatisPress introduces two new primitive capabilities:
+SatisPress introduces three new primitive capabilities:

 - `satispress_download_packages`
 - `satispress_view_packages`
+- `satispress_manage_options`

 And two new meta capabilities:

 - `satispress_download_package`
 - `satispress_view_package`

-The primitive capabilities are added to the administrator role by default during plugin activation and upgrade.
+The primitive capabilities are added to the administrator role by default during plugin installation and upgrade.

 The meta capabilities are the ones that are checked at runtime.
 There's a mapping between the primitive and meta capabilities in the Capabilities provider.